An Optimal Switching Approach for Bird Migration: Mathematical modeling

 and

-\eqref{hc1} means that switching in two steps via an intermediate regime $q$ is more expensive than in one step from regime $k$ to $j$; \eqref{hc2} implies that the bird cannot switch from direct flight to detour or waiting state. \end{itemize}
+The condition \eqref{hc1} means that switching in two steps via an intermediate regime $q$ is more costly than in one step from regime $k$ to $j$; \eqref{hc2} implies that the bird cannot switch from direct flight to detour or waiting state. \end{itemize}